 Things to Avoid With Degenerative Disc Disease

-By September 20, 2022October 15th, 2022Back Pain
+By September 20, 2022September 3rd, 2024Back Pain

-Things to Avoid With Degenerative Disc Disease - PMIRIf you’ve been diagnosed with degenerative disc disease, it helps to know that you’re not alone.
+If you’ve been diagnosed with degenerative disc disease (DDD), it’s important to know you’re not alone.
 Over 40 percent of people over 40 have one or more degenerated spinal discs.
-This risk grows proportionate to your age – meaning, by age 60, about 60 percent of your peers likely have a degenerated disc.
-It’s not exclusive to older people, either – over a third of adults aged 20 or above have at least one degenerated disc.
-Despite this, DDD should be taken seriously.
-This includes adjustments to your personal life as there are many things to avoid with degenerative disc disease.
+This risk increases with age—by age 60, about 60 percent of your peers likely have a degenerated disc.
+However, DDD isn’t exclusive to older adults; over a third of individuals aged 20 or above also have at least one degenerated disc.
+Despite its prevalence, disc desiccation should be taken seriously.
+Understanding what to avoid can help manage the condition effectively.

 Disc degeneration is a vague term.
 It does not necessarily refer to a slipped or herniated disc, nor does it mean that the disc is on the verge of dislocating, as during spondylolisthesis.
 Instead, DDD refers to any disc that has significantly lost volume due to dehydration, tissue degeneration, and wear-and-tear.
 The disc is still there, and it isn’t in any state of acute distress.
 But it has been weathered by physical stress, genetics, and lifestyle factors.